 You could be:

-Depending on the company you work for, you may also carry out some of the duties of a Gas Installation Engineer.
+Depending on the company you work for, you may also carry out some of the duties of a Gas Heating Engineer.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of the company or organisation you work for

 A Modern Apprentice may start on the National Minimum Wage (NMW).
 The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).
 Some employers may pay their apprentices more.